 Free or almost free fun

 It is hard to believe that you can have fun in Vegas without spending a lot of money, but it is very possible.
 Here you will find a list of the places that offer free or inexpensive entertainment.

 Walking down the strip

 Just start walking from your hotel on the strip and go in any direction.
 You will be amazed at the sights and sounds.
 As you walk, you will pass the major resorts on both sides of the road.
 I am starting from Mandalay Bay because it is the southernmost end of the Strip, but you can start from any location.

-Luxor: Enjoy the view of the glass pyramid and the Sphinx from outside and check out the smaller Egyptian pyramids and buildings inside.
-Gaze up at the interior of the pyramid where each floor of guest rooms is hanging over the floor underneath it.
+Luxor: Enjoy the view of the glass pyramid and the Sphinx from outside, and admire the smaller Egyptian pyramids and buildings inside.
+Gaze up at the interior of the pyramid, where each floor of guest rooms is hanging over the floor underneath it.
 Don’t forget to try the slanted elevators.
-They have to climb sideways along the corners of the pyramid.
+They must climb sideways along the corners of the pyramid.
 Take the free monorail that connects Luxor to Mandalay Bay and Excalibur.
-Indoors you can enjoy a large plaza with games, shows, and theaters - and a food court.
+Indoors you can enjoy a large plaza with games, shows, and theaters – and a food court.

 Excalibur: Admire this medieval castle from outside and keep going – unless you have kids who are dying to go to the Arcade.
-Lots of video games and midway games for all ages.
-Excalibur is also home to one of the biggest food courts on the Strip and the Tournament of
+Plenty of video games and midway games for all ages.
+Excalibur is also home to one of the biggest food courts on the Strip and the Tournament of the Kings.

 New York New York: See a replica of the New York skyline from the street and walk on the Brooklyn Bridge.
-If you like to experience more of the Big Apple, go inside and walk the streets.
+If you would like to experience more of the Big Apple, go inside and walk the streets.
 If you feel like a thrill, go on the rollercoaster that whips around the hotel.
 This ride costs $14 per person.